Visiting the SLA-Managed Islands

 Need a quiet respite away from the city?
 Organizing a retreat for some undivided focus?
 Head south to some idyllic island gems managed by SLA - St John’s, Lazarus and Kusu islands.

 Follow our Recommended Route or explore each of these treasures on its own.
 Whichever the case, do note the following guidelines:

 - Please bring along sufficient drinking water and food to last the whole day as there are no retail and F&B shops on the island.

 - Occasional encounters with wildlife in natural environments are unavoidable.

 - There are no medical services available on the islands.

-- Camping is only permitted at designated areas, click here to apply for camping permits.
-Any public event requires a Public Entertainment License
+- Overnight camping is only permitted at designated areas, click here to apply for camping permits.
+Applications must be submitted at least 14 days before the start date of actual usage.
+Any public events require a Public Entertainment License.

 Here is the Recommended Route for a day trip to the islands.
 Click on each destination for further information.

 Experience nature on the St John Island's Trail

 1] Start off with a ferry from Marina South Pier to St John's Island.